minhhn2910/trustless-nft-migration/README.md

   The demo video of the webserivce can be viewed here: [https://youtu.be/shXWVofKmcE](https://youtu.be/shXWVofKmcE).
 The transaction information and demo viewing assets on OpenSea is included in the video description

-### Data structure and function for interacting with each HTLC entry in the HTLC Wrapper:
+### Data structure and function for interacting with each HTLC entry in the HTLCWrapper contract:
 ```
 struct LockContract {
         address sender;  // the Sender to receive the token after timeout